appcypher/wasmo/IDEAS.md

 ### LINKING AND RESOLUTION

 When a wasm module is compiled, the internal functions and globals are resolved to their final addresses.
-But runtime context-dependent elements are not.
+But runtime context-dependent objects are not.

-Context-dependent elements include:
+Context-dependent objects include:

 1. Imported functions
 2. Imported globals
 3. All memories